What is a profit and loss statement?

 You can search for experts in our advisor directory

-Download Xero’s profit and loss statement template to show how much money you business is making
+Download Xero’s income statement template to show how much money you business is making

 Financial reporting